codevence/fair-wizard-guide/docs/applications/admin-center/import/index.rst

 Import
 ******

-As an administrator, we can import users and projects using provided templates.
+As an admin, we can import users and projects using provided templates.

 .. figure:: index/index.png